l1siki-dev/okinawa_gametheory/docs/02_Solution/01_Solution.md

 As I told you in the history chapter, Okinawa is the **"Master of Fiction."**
 Historically, they survived by hiding the truth and navigating between empires with wit and performance.
+Okinawa is the birthplace of Karate.
+Karate's original meaning was "China Hand"; An Okinawan changed it to "Empty Hand" and convinced the entire of Japan.
+Now, the Japanese are spreading their culture all over the world.
 Some call this "lying."
 **I call it "Creativity."**